20 May 2013

 My foot was basically so sore and swollen that once again I couldn’t do anything.
 This time my leg and knee were also sore too so on Day 25 I was back to worrying about my healing and thinking that we’d need to leave Laos again so that I didn’t have to be stuck inside and could once again let my leg recover and regain the ability to walk.

-Day 26 I realised that I needed to seriously alter my mental state and feel healing energy again.
-I spent the entire day listening to inspiring music, meditating, visualising, and feeling as many good feelings as possible.
-I massaged a lot of anti-flamme and coconut oil and aloe vera into my burns and leg and knee and ankle and felt good.
+Day 26 I realised that I needed to seriously alter my mental state so I spent the entire day listening to inspiring music, meditating, visualising, and feeling as many good feelings as possible.
+I massaged a lot of anti-flamme and coconut oil and aloe vera into my burns and leg and knee and ankle.

 Day 27 I was still trapped inside the house though I finally was able to start my exercises again.
 My movement has reduced a lot down to abotu 50% up/down movement and almost no circular.
 I am able to stand though and just have a pain in my foot every time I move.
 I can’t really move my toes at all so spent some time attempting to work on this.